conyekwelu/conyekwelu.github.io/_posts/2018-04-15-combating-fraud-with-technology.md

 # thoughts on fraud (corruption) and technology

 Once in a while, I crawl out of the wood work I inhabit to opine on matters I don’t understand.
 Today, I will use a simple frame work to evaluate part of the statement expressed below, i.e., that Technology can end corruption in Nigeria.
-If you run a small business [think restaurant or bar], this frame work might be useful for how you think about fraud.
+If you run a small business [think restaurant or bar], this frame work might be useful for how you think about fraud...

 https://twitter.com/asemota/status/985255665345146887
 Our hypothesis for testing: (whole thread is useful for context)